gbemi95i/TechiePlanetInterview/README.md

 # HOW TO RUN
-After pulling the files into a system with jdk installed.
+After pulling the files into a system with jdk installed and added to enviromental path.

 Since the class files are present, simple run: java <file-name> in a terminal like command prompt